Rabbinic period: The emergence of the patriarchate

 The Patriarchs managed to stabilize the economy; in light of the many fields that were left empty following the revolt, they made decrees allowing the owners to reclaim them.
 To preserve the upper hand of the Talmudic academies in Syria Palaestina, the Patriarchate clarified to the community of Lower Mesopotamia, known to Jews as "Babylonia", that the calendar can only be established in the Land of Israel.

-The Jews experienced more favorable conditions under the Severan dynasty.
-According to Jerome, both Septimius Severus and Caracalla "very greatly cherished the Jews."
-Towards the middle of the third century, the Christian scholar Origen wrote that the Jewish ethnarchs held power comparable to kings and had the authority to condemn individuals to death: